-On the other hand, target the air flow powerfully onto a specific area, and is most effective when used in a downward direction on straight hair or hair you would like to straighten.
-Avoid using the concentrator nozzle in an upward direction, as this directs flow upwards and opens up the hair cuticle, leaving strands open to frizz and even damage.
+Target the air flow powerfully onto a specific area.
+This is most effective when used in a downward direction on straight hair or hair you would like to straighten.
+Avoid using the concentrator nozzle in an upward direction.
+This directs flow upwards and opens up the hair cuticle, leaving strands open to frizz and even damage.

 We’ve warned against not using heat protectant, and if you’re still skeptical, just think of how your fingers scald when holding a hot kettle without potholders.
-Hair is extremely vulnerable to direct heat (especially when wet), so an even coating of thermal protectant (we like the no-nonsense benefits we get from TRESemmé Platinum Strength Strengthening Heat Protect Spray) can help shield our hair an provide smoothness as well.
+Hair is extremely vulnerable to direct heat (especially when wet), so an even coating of thermal protectant (we like the no-nonsense benefits we get from TRESemmé Thermal Creations Heat Tamer Spray) can help shield our hair and provide smoothness as well.

-For those looking for lift and body, a bodifying mousse (we like Dove Style+Care Volume Amplifier Mousse) gives structured and control without the crunch.
-For a lighter or texturized aesthetic, look to blowdry sprays such as Suave Luxe Style Infusion Volumizing Weightless Blow Dry Spray for a wispy, romantic feel.
+For those looking for lift and body, a bodifying mousse (we like Nexxus Mousse Plus Volumizing Foam) gives structured and control without the crunch.
+For a long-lasting hold, look to blow-dry lotions such as TRESemmé One Step Styler Blow Out Balm for a shiny and soft feel.